hmemcpy/hmemcpy.com/source/_posts/2020-03-06-your-csharp-is-already-functional.md

 The novelty here lies in using a tuple (pair) to capture the result of both equations together (`x % 3 == 0` and `x % 5 == 0`).
 This allows using pattern matching to deconstruct the tuple and examine both values together.
 If none of the cases match, a default (`_`) case will always match, returning the string value of the number.

-However, none of the many "functional" features used in the snippet (including LINQ-style `foreach` loops) is what makes this approach in itself *functional*.
+However, none of the many "functional" features used in the snippet (including LINQ-style `foreach` loops) are what makes this approach in itself *functional*.
 What makes it functional is the fact that except for the final printing to the console, all of the methods used in this program are ***expressions***.

 **Expression-oriented programming**